SaltyMole/ft_transcendence/README.md

 - 🤖 AI weapon recognition from the player's drawing
 - 📖 AI-generated combat narrative per game, deciding the round's outcome
 - 🖱️ Custom in-game mouse/cursor component
+- 🕹️ **flemme.ai** — a custom-built USB hardware controller (rotary-encoder "Etch A Sketch" style) that drives the drawing canvas directly, with an animated OLED face and a shake-to-clear gesture
 - 🐳 Fully containerized development environment (Docker Compose)

 ---